royaltm/certool/README.md

 CerTool
 =======

-This is a pill for the openssl certification pain-in-the-ass
+You'd rather swallow this pill instead of taking the regular openssl certification suppository.

 Installation